Split, Part I: M. Night Shyamalan goes crazy and tender

 Left in a state of exponentially growing mystification, I now followed the film, after its seemingly satisfying closure, going off on a curious tangent, as the camera enters a diner where a bunch of people are avidly following a newscast reporting on the aftermath of the abduction.
 The reporter says that the criminal has been nicknamed The Horde.
 Then someone starts to talk about a case fifteen years ago where the criminal also was assigned a strange name, but she cannot recall which.
 At this point we glimpse a man who has been hidden by her body, starting to respond to her.

 At first I think it must be Kevin, hiding in plain sight among the unwitting populace, because the man’s shaven head and general head shape are quite similar, plus who else could it really be?!
-At the same time, I can perfectly recall the case she is talking about, because that music is still playing, and it was established just before that the action takes place in Philadelphia.
+At the same time, I can perfectly recall the case she is talking about, because that music is still playing, and it was established just before, via the insignia of the medical officer examining Casey, that the action takes place in Philadelphia.
 When the man says “Mr. Glass”, the lady moves away and the camera has come closer, in my brain the face slowly morphs into that of…Bruce Willis!

 It felt like someone had detonated a happiness bomb inside me.
 I can hardly remember a case where a film’s dying seconds had left me so euphoric.
 The briskness of this U-turn was also amazing – in virtually a split second, like a deft chiropractor’s sudden twist, cascades of things I had no idea was even in play fell into place, and an already brilliant film was taken to a whole new level.
 In the process, Shyamalan’s trademark twist tactic was rejuvenated, refined and elevated to a meta dimension.
 The simplicity of concept and execution is also beautiful, and its place at the utmost end gives it maximum explosive power – in fact, the presence of a twist, after all, in the film becomes some kind of extra-twist.